-However, unless there is a good reason to do so, either strategy would likely cost you more than if you had a single policy.
+However, these options would likely cost you more than if you had a single policy.
 Plus, some laws and carrier regulations don’t permit duplicate coverage or two auto insurance policies on two different cars.
+Learn more about duplicate car insurance policies and their advantages and disadvantages.

 Key Highlights

-• You can purchase two insurance policies on one car or duplicate coverage.
-But each insurance policy should be brought from different insurers.
+• You can purchase duplicate coverage — two insurance policies on one car – but each insurance policy should be bought from different insurers.

-• If you file a claim, the primary insurance policy pays first.
-Another company is called the excess policy, which will only make payments after your primary policy has used up all of its limits.
+• If you’ve been in an accident and filed a claim, the primary insurance policy pays first.
+Your secondary insurance company’s policy is known as the excess policy, which will only make payments after your primary policy’s limited are used.

-• If you have two insurance policies or duplicate coverage, make sure not to file the same claim with both insurers; that’s illegal and will be considered fraud.
+• If you have two insurance policies or duplicate coverage, make sure not to file the same claim with both insurers.
+It’s illegal and will be considered fraud.

 author-img